Chapter Topics

 Next, in Chapter 3, the various standard logarithmic scales found on the most common slide rules are described, as well as their use in performing calculations.
 These include scales used for multiplication and division, finding squares and square roots, performing trigonometric calculations, raising a number to an arbitrary power, and so on.

 Special groupings of items in the collection can be found in the various sections of Chapter 6.
 Here, one can quickly find the 25 oldest rules, the youngest rules, “beginner’s” rules, rules with the most number of scales, and other special listings.
-And Chapter 7 presents a number of historical books, manuals, and slide sheets that are also part of the collection.
+And Chapter 7 presents a number of historical books, manuals, and slide sheets that also have become part of the collection.

 Finally, in Chapter 8, a growing series of short vignettes can be found.
 These short articles and stories provide special insights and details of portions of the slide rule collection.
-This chapter is often expanded and updated, and the vignettes are not necessarily listed in the order in which they were written.
+This chapter is often expanded and updated, and the vignettes are not necessarily presented in the order in which they were written.
 The latest updates are listed at the beginning of the chapter.

 The state of the collection is kept up to date through the use of a database maintained and processed using the R programming language (R Core Team 2021).
 A few details about the database can be found in Data Frame Properties.
 When changes to the database are made, the present document is automatically updated through the bookdown package (Xie 2016) in R and re-posted.